 This list was last updated January 8th, 2016.

 ^ Denotes program is compatible with Mac OS X only

 † Denotes program offers a limited subset of features when the game software is open, in order to comply with our policy

 In general, what kinds of tools and services are prohibited?

 The following types of tools and services are prohibited:

-- Any program that works off of a central database of player profiles or hands played is prohibited.
+- Any program that works off of a central database of player profiles, hands played or private results is prohibited.

 - Any program that plays without human intervention (a 'bot') or reduces the requirement of a human playing.
 For instance, an 'auto-folder' is prohibited.

 - The practice of datamining (observing games without playing in order to build up a database of hand histories for future reference) is prohibited.